Your Guide to Caring for “”Eastern Hemlock”” Trees

 Plant Overview

-The Eastern Hemlock (Tsuga canadensis) is a graceful evergreen tree native to eastern North America.
-Known for its soft, feathery foliage and elegant drooping branches, this tree can reach heights of up to 100 feet and live for several hundred years.
-Its dark green needles are short and flat, giving it a lush appearance, while its cones are small, typically measuring around 1 inch in length.
+The Eastern Hemlock (Tsuga canadensis) is a native evergreen tree found in eastern North America.
+It is admired for its soft, feathery foliage and graceful, drooping branches.
+This tree can grow up to 100 feet tall and has a lifespan that can exceed several hundred years.
+Its dark green needles are short and flat, giving it a lush appearance, while its small cones typically measure around 1 inch in length.
+Eastern Hemlocks thrive in moist, shaded areas, often found in the understory of deciduous forests.
+Their growth habit is pyramidal during youth but can become irregular with age, adding charm to gardens and landscapes.

 Optimal Growing Conditions